pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/connect-to-cluster.md

 ## Connect by using a Pachyderm context

-You can specify an IP address that you use to connect to the Pachyderm UI and the S3 gateway by storing that address in the Pachyderm configuration file as the `pachd_address` parameter.
+You can specify an IP address that you use to connect to the Console (Pachyderm UI) and the S3 gateway by storing that address in the Pachyderm configuration file as the `pachd_address` parameter.
 If you have already deployed a Pachyderm cluster, you can set a Pachyderm IP address by updating your cluster configuration